Completion certificates for work done before 2013.

 You may be advised that a check of our historic records reveals that a notice of completion was not received, or a final inspection carried out and hence a completion certificate has not been issued at the time when works were completed.

-Whilst Folkestone & Hythe District Council policy has been to issue Completion Certificates where possible following a satisfactory completion inspection of the projects notified to us at completion long before 2013, prior to 2013 there was no requirement for local authorities to issue completion certificates in all cases.
+Whilst our policy has been to issue completion certificates where possible following a satisfactory completion inspection of the projects notified to us at completion long before 2013, prior to 2013 there was no requirement for local authorities to issue completion certificates in all cases.

 Whilst we retain basic information on computer of older applications with site inspection dates, full records such as architectural plans and specifications are only kept for 15 years.
 It is not possible to book completion inspections today on projects where more than 15 years has elapsed since the last site inspection and consequently it may not be possible to provide a completion certificate.